xdeama/personal-site-hugo/hugo/content/en/consulting/_index.md

 layout: standalone
 ---

-As a Software Architect and Full Stack Developer, I help my clients in the financial sector solve complex problems through automation.
+As a Software Architect and Full Stack Developer, I enable my clients in the financial and energy sector to solve complex problems through automation.

 The primary focus here is on meeting business needs and building systems that can be operated and developed efficiently over the long term.